The Queensway Shopping Centre En Bloc Failed, But Is It Still Worth Visiting?

-Some also blame Queensway Shopping Centre’s downfall on budget sports supply store, Decathlon.
+Some also blame Queensway Shopping Centre’s almost-downfall on budget sports supply store, Decathlon.

 Also, since QSC started attracting sneaker shoppers, many sportswear brands have set up retail stores within the mall.
 Think Limited Edition Vault, Under Armour, Converse and more.

 Although you will find discounted stuff on sale, these shops are not outlet stores and the promotions are likely to be the same as the other retail outlets islandwide.
 In other words: you don’t need to go out of your way to QSC lah.

 So although many Singaporeans grew up with Queensway Shopping Centre and have fond memories to share, few of us continue to patronise the shops there because they’re simply not as cheap anymore.